rhd-gitops-example/deployment-pipelines/Example.md

 * Create Service Account (**replace \<user\> with your userid**)

 Service Account `demo-sa` is the cluster credentials that Pipeline Runs will be executed on.
-Looking at the yaml snippet below, `demo-sa` has two secrets which we downloaded from Quay user account.
+Looking at the yaml snippet below, `demo-sa` has the regcred secret which we downloaded from Quay user account.

 **_NOTE:_**  Make sure `QUAY_USER` envrionment variable is set.